 - ½ cup creme fraiche (½ cup = ca. 100g) (use soy yogurt to keep it vegan)

-- 3-4 tsp spicy sauce like sriracha, harissa or sambal oelek (use less if you don’t like it spicy, or even none at all)
+- 3-4 tsp sriracha (or harissa or sambal oelek (use less if you don’t like it spicy, or even none at all)

 - 4 wraps (like corn tortillas)

 - 1 tbsp basil, fresh (or coriander, chopped)

 - Preheat the oven to 200°C/390°F and line a baking tray with baking/parchment paper.